-This April, National Volunteer Week is observed April 10-16, 2016.
-But, that doesn’t mean that you should limit your service to one week or, even, one month!
+National Volunteer Month is observed in April.
+But, that doesn't mean that you should limit your service to one month!

 Interested in volunteering or helping out your community?
 Here are some organizations and resources that'll guide you to opportunities and help you help others: